oanya200/oanya200/README.md

  BMSTU (2017)
  Specialist degree "Stabilization, orientation and navigation systems for high-precision aircraft"
 * Worked as a procurement engineer for several years, but in 2022 decided to change my specialty and entered SkillFactory on DS
-* Have a family and a beloved daughter :sparkling_heart:
 * Always loved mathematical statistics and math. analysis, I like to study dependencies in data

 ### 💡 competencies 💡